hashicorp/packer/website/source/docs/commands/build.html.md

     attribute is specified within the configuration. `-only` does not apply to post-processors.

--   `-parallel=false` - Disable parallelization of multiple builders (on by default).
+-   `-parallel=1` - Limit the number of builds to run in parallel (no limit by default).

 -   `-timestamp-ui` - Enable prefixing of each ui output with an RFC3339